 Disclaimer: This post is linked with Amazon Services, and as a Amazon Associate I will earn from qualifying purchases.
 But don't worry, this does not affect you at all.

 Hello there!
-For this post, I am responding to a Tiktok I watched the other day and it was about a European woman talking about 5 things to not to do while in America.
-The 5th tip in this video was enlightening because she recommended for European to never try American pasta because it causes bloating.
+For this post, I am responding to a Tiktok I watched the other day, and it was about a European woman talking about 5 things to not to do while in America.
+The 5th tip in this video was enlightening because she recommended for Europeans to never try American pasta because it caused bloating.
 That made me wonder- what did Europeans do so differently than Americans for pasta.
-So I digged a little further to answer my own curiosity and the answer is not surprising.
+So I looked a little further to answer my own curiosity and the answer is not surprising.

 what is in our Pasta?